liferay/liferay-mobile-sdk/android/README.md

 an `AsyncTask` yourself.
 It makes the service call from an AsyncTask and you can pass a callback that is invoked after the request finishes.

-Set a callback class implementation to the session while the callback is not null, and all the following service calls will be asynchronous.
+Set a callback class implementation to the session and all the following service calls will be asynchronous.
 Set it back to null if you want to make synchronous calls again.

 ```java
 import com.liferay.mobile.android.task.callback.AsyncTaskCallback;